Meet Our Staff

 Joe is compelled by a vision for uniting members of diverse communities together in mutual listening and learning as they work to weave their stories together in a shared narrative rooted in the reconciling love of Jesus.

-molly finds home in fallen gingko leaves, bodies of water, and the crisp feeling on her nose of a cool Sonoran Desert winter night.
-Born and raised in Chicago, IL (Council of Three Fires territory), she now twirls and whirls her mind and body reverently on occupied Tohono O’odham and Pascua Yaqui lands in what is also known as Tucson, AZ.
-As a Kohenet, a Jewish community-minded ritualist, she spends her time kissing the earth, singing songs the winds inspire, and imagining and practicing ever-refined ways of relating to and with each other in creating the world we all crave, Now.
-She sees her role as the Oak Flat Organizer with the Coalition to Dismantle the DoD as a way to support her own and other’s work of embracing our own inherent dignity through fighting for San Carlos Apache dignity and Right to pray on their lands.
+molly finds home in fallen, crinkling leaves, bodies of water, and the breath of a cooling breeze on a hot Sonoran Desert day.
+Born and raised in Chicago, IL (lands where Očhéthi Šakówiŋ, Myaamia, Ho-Chunk, Potawatomi, Kickapoo, Peoria, and Kaskaskia peoples moved through for centuries), she now twirls and whirls her mindbodyspirit (ir)reverently on occupied Tohono O’odham and Pascua Yaqui lands, also known as Tucson, AZ.
+As a Kohenet, a Jewish community-minded ritualist, she spends her time kissing the earth, singing songs the winds inspire, and imagining and practicing ever-refined ways of relating to and with each other.
+This Work, together, builds the interconnected power we all crave, a power outside of structures of domination that has upheld and propelled the country falsely claiming to be the land of the free.

 Development Organizer